 Creating a LayOut document is mostly about bringing content into your document.
 But if you ever want to reuse or update a document’s referenced content in another format or program (and you don’t have the original file or updated the content after you imported it into your document), you can extract any file that your document references.

-After you work hard to create and polish a LayOut document, you want your document to go out into the world and make its mark.
+Tip: Inserted SketchUp files can now contain Dashed Lines, to learn more about managing those new line types with inserted files, see Working with SketchUp Dashes in Imported Models After you work hard to create and polish a LayOut document, you want your document to go out into the world and make its mark.
 You can present your work on-screen, but that isn’t always enough.
-Here are other ways you can share your document:

 If, like most people, you feel jittery about giving a presentation and public speaking in general, hopefully, LayOut’s simple-to-use, interactive presentation features can help to put you at ease.
 To access LayOut’s presentation features, select View > Start Presentation or click the Start Presentation tool () on the default toolbar.
 Your document becomes full screen, and you have access to the following presentation features: